Venus Series NPB5

 Does the NPB5 support external GPUs via the USB4 ports?

-Is the NPB5 good for video editing?
+Is the NPB5 a good fit for light video editing?

 What storage expansion options does the NPB5 offer?